Stockton Sexual Harassment Lawyer

 What You Need to Know About Sexual Harassment in Stockton

-The federal Civil Rights Act of 1965 and the California Fair Employment and Housing Act both forbid sex discrimination in employment.
+The federal Civil Rights Act of 1965 and the California Fair Employment and Housing Act both forbid sex discrimination in employment making it an employment law violation.
 This includes sexual harassment.
 Broadly speaking, there are two common forms of sexual harassment:

 • Quid Pro Quo: In quid pro quo sexual harassment, a supervisor or someone in a position of authority seeks sexual favors from an employee in exchange for some job-related benefit.
 For example, if your boss promises to give you a raise if you sleep with them, that is quid pro quo sexual harassment.